FelixDavid12/flutter-test/README.md

-# test_app
+# Test App

-A new test Flutter App.
+A new test Flutter App for learning and academic purposes.

 ## Getting Started